Repair or replace your boiler?

-The boiler is one of the most intensively used but underappreciated household appliances.
-Until something goes wrong that is, leaving us without heating and hot water.
-A boiler breakdown can be extremely stressful, especially during the winter months, as we realise just how reliant we are on them.
-A newer model can usually be repaired simply and quickly, but when a boiler reaches a certain age and starts to have issues, replacing it could be the best course of action.
-Even if it has been going strong for years, at some point it will fail.
+Boilers are one of the most intensively used but underappreciated household appliances.
+Until something goes wrong, that is, leaving us without heating and hot water.
+A boiler breakdown can be highly stressful, especially during the winter months, as we realize just how reliant we are on them.
+A newer model can usually be repaired quickly, but when a boiler reaches a certain age and starts to have issues, replacing it could be the best course of action.
+Even if it has been going strong for years, at some point, it will fail.

 Typically, an older boiler will lack efficiency due to its age and outdated technology.
 So you may experience longer waiting times for your central heating to kick-in or your hot water to heat up to an appropriate temperature.